porchn/apache-php5/README.md

 * 80
 * 443

-How to use single
+How to use with Docker
 ```
 docker run --name testphp -p 8080:80 -d -v /Users/pichaichin/Sites/test:/var/www/html porchn/php5-apache
 ```
-On Docker-compose
+Use with Docker-compose
 ```
   apache:
     image: porchn/php5.6.28-apache